JuliaSmoothOptimizers/Krylov.jl/docs/src/tips.md

 BLAS.get_num_threads()
 ```

-The recommended number of BLAS threads is the number of physical and not logical cores, which is in general `N = NMAX / 2`.
+The recommended number of BLAS threads is the number of physical and not logical cores, which is in general `N = NMAX / 2` if your CPU supports simultaneous multithreading (SMT).

 By default Julia ships with OpenBLAS but it's also possible to use Intel MKL BLAS and LAPACK with [MKL.jl](https://github.com/JuliaLinearAlgebra/MKL.jl).